 And finally, underwriters usually wait 25 days following an IPO before initiating coverage.
 There are 28 firms listed on Uber, helping it sell more than $8 billion in shares last week.
 Uber debuted when the market for all stocks was generally low.
 If the climate improves, analysts’ bullish surge could help Uber get back above the splash line.

-UBER saw its Moving Average Convergence Divergence Histogram (MACD) turn negative on September 03, 2024.
-This is a bearish signal that suggests the stock could decline going forward.
-Tickeron's A.I.dvisor looked at 40 instances where the indicator turned negative.
-In of the 40 cases the stock moved lower in the days that followed.
-This puts the odds of a downward move at .
+The Moving Average Convergence Divergence Histogram (MACD) for UBER turned negative on March 28, 2025.
+This could be a sign that the stock is set to turn lower in the coming weeks.
+Traders may want to sell the stock or buy put options.
+Tickeron's A.I.dvisor looked at 41 similar instances when the indicator turned negative.
+In of the 41 cases the stock turned lower in the days that followed.
+This puts the odds of success at .

 The average fundamental analysis ratings, where 1 is best and 100 is worst, are as follows